saad2134/c-programs/README.md

 # c-programs
-A repo containing all the beginner c programs that I practiced when I was learning c in college.
+A repo containing all the beginner c programs that I practiced when I was learning c for the first time.

 ## Endnote
 Thank you for reading!